Subrata Roy: Legal issues

 Roy claimed that the company's fundamentals were intact and assets were greater (3 to 5 times) than the liabilities.
 Sahara also deposited ₹22,500 crores, which it has been surmised will in due course of justice come back to Sahara India as it has already repaid 95% of its investors.

 The Securities And Exchange Board of India (SEBI) has repaid only ₹64 crore to the investors since 2012.
 It has also been reported that Sahara has paid ₹725.97 crore as TDS (tax deducted at source) to the Income Tax Departments on the interest which along with investment was repaid to 95 percent of the investors, between 2009–2010 and 2012–2013.
 The income tax authorities had found that the beneficiary investors were existent and accordingly confirmed the repayments made in those particular years.
 One of Sahara's arguments in the apex court revolves around the fact that if one government body has found investors, why the other cannot do so.

-In January 2017, Income Tax Settlement Commission (ITSC) granted Sahara immunity from prosecution and penalty after the raids it carried out on November 2014 during which the Sahara-Birla Papers listing alleged bribes to politicians were recovered.
+In January 2017, Income Tax Settlement Commission (ITSC) granted Sahara immunity from prosecution and penalty after the raids it carried out in November 2014 during which the Sahara-Birla Papers listing alleged bribes to politicians were recovered.
 Rahul Gandhi criticised this Prime minister Narendra Modi over this move and asked, "Immunity for Sahara or immunity for Modiji?"